 A bit of hope, though.
-The Targets and Wall-Marts of America are selling those backyard fire pits, and more and more of them these days.
+More and more stores are offering those backyard fire pits these days.
 You know why this is?
 It's because we know in our hearts that, good as it is, something is missing from central heating.
 We long for the turf fire, for the talk that goes with it, and for the life that the fire represents.
 It's primal.

-And I think, especially of late, that we long for its beautiful simplicity.
+And I think, especially of late, we long for its beautiful simplicity.